MRI Technologist Programs

 For students who have completed a radiology program and want to expand their skills beyond taking x-rays, enrolling in a degree or certificate in magnetic resonance imaging (MRI) technologist program is a logical next step.

 As the healthcare industry continues to shift towards outpatient to meet increasing demands, the demand for MRIs and other non-invasive procedures is expected to increase.
-The dedicated students who leap into this specialty now will reap its benefits in the coming years, as the Bureau of Labor Statistics (BLS 2022) expects the demand for MRI technologists to grow by 6 percent between 2021 and 2031.
-In the same decade, the BLS estimates 17,000 new positions will be needed nationally, making this a sound career investment.
+The dedicated students who leap this specialty now are sure to reap the benefits of it in the coming years, as the Bureau of Labor Statistics (BLS 2024) expects the demand for MRI technologists to grow by 8 percent between 2023 and 2033.
+In the same decade, the BLS estimates 3,600 new positions will be needed nationally, making this a sound career investment.

-In addition to technical skills, a successful MRI technologist (or MRI tech) must follow physicians’ instructions meticulously and have a high level of emotional intelligence to put anxious patients at ease to get accurate medical imaging results.
+In addition to technical skills, a successful MRI technologist (or MRI tech) must be meticulous in following physicians’ instructions and have a high level of emotional intelligence to put anxious patients at ease to get accurate medical imaging results.

-Read on to learn more about the demand for MRI techs in the United States and what type of educational and certification requirements are required to pursue this growing career.
+Read on to learn more about the demand for MRI techs in the United States, as well as what type of educational and certification requirements are required to pursue this growing career.

 MRI Technologist fast facts | |